the-events-calendar/the-events-calendar/readme.txt

 = [4.9.6] 2019-08-07 =

 * Tweak - Update Event Aggregator to include compatibility with new Meetup API requirements - [See more](http://m.tri.be/1afb) [125635]
+* Language - 5 new strings added, 120 updated, 5 fuzzied, and 10 obsoleted

 = [4.9.5] 2019-07-25 =